datajoint/datajoint-docs/src/elements/user-instructions.md

 (see [YouTube Explainer](https://www.youtube.com/watch?v=q-PMUSC5P5o)).
 We offer two
 options:

-1. The [First Time](#first-time) approach loads example data to a temporary existing database, saving you setup time.
+1. The [First Time](#first-time) beginner approach loads example data to a temporary existing database, saving you setup time.
 But, because this data will be purged intermittently, it should not be used in a true experiment.
-2. The [Production Use](#production-use) approach will walk you through setting up your own database, which you'll be able to control, including granting others access.
+2. The [Local Database](#local-database) intermediate approach will walk you through setting up your own database on your own hardware.
+While easier to manage, it may be difficult to expose this to outside collaborators.
+3. The [Central Database](#central-database) advanced approach has the benefits of running on dedicated hardware, but may require significant IT expertise and infrastructure depending on your needs.

 ### First time

+*Temporary storage.
+Not for production use.*

 1. Make an account at [accounts.datajoint.io](https://accounts.datajoint.io/).
 2. In a workflow directory, make a <a href="#config">config</a> `json` file called